 connections, as described in

-Configuring MySQL for SSL.
-You can add this
+Building MySQL with SSL Support.
+You can add

 installation.
 You can also manually add any of the